Skip to main content

 Can I use this calculator with metric measurements?

-Yes — pick Metric in the unit selector at the top and inputs switch to meters and centimeters.
-Common conversions: 12 × 16 ft deck = 3.6 × 4.9 m; 10 inch footing diameter = 25 cm; 36 inch depth = 91 cm.
+Yes.
+Pick Metric in the unit selector at the top and inputs switch to meters and centimeters.
+Common conversions: 12 × 16 ft deck = 3.66 m × 4.88 m, 10 inch footing diameter = 25 cm, 36 inch depth = 91 cm.
 Concrete volume outputs in m³ (1 ft³ = 0.0283 m³).
-Bag sizes display in both pounds and kg (80 lb = 36 kg standard).
-Your unit choice persists across pages and tabs via localStorage.
+Bag sizes show pounds and kg (80 lb = 36 kg standard).
+Your unit choice sticks across pages and tabs via localStorage.

 Related calculators